Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 ### :thread: WalletUrl

-Parses wallet deeplink urls and returns the addres, amount and comment from the `ton://transfer` urls.
+Parses wallet `ton` deeplink urls and returns the addres, amount and comment from the `ton://transfer` urls.

 ### :yarn: TonBinding

 The binding between the wallet project and the `tonlib` library.

-### :link:  Bridge
+### :ambulance:  SwiftyTON, TON3, SwiftyJS, BigInt, CryptoSwift

-The bridge framework is developed to support Ton Connect feature using the [bridge api documentation](https://github.com/ton-blockchain/ton-connect/blob/main/bridge.md).
+All these modules are used to process wallet related logics (InitStates, diferrent wallet version addresses, and more...)

 ### :lock:  Sodium